Why Hidden Leaks Cause Mold Growth

 Moisture Activates Mold Growth

 Moisture acts as the trigger that allows mold spores to begin growing.
-When surfaces remain damp for extended periods, spores absorb water and begin forming root-like structures that anchor them to materials.
+When surfaces remain damp for extended periods, spores absorb water and begin forming thread-like growth structures that attach to materials.

 This early growth stage often occurs within 24 to 48 hours after moisture exposure begins.
 Because hidden leaks allow moisture to remain trapped, they provide consistent dampness that supports ongoing mold activity.